-- There is a precautionary harvest strategy in place for the fishery. - If the target species is a shark, shark finning is not taking place. - There are harvest control rules, that will keep the population at sustainable levels. - There is reliable information to inform the harvest strategy and the target catch is regularly monitored. - There is a robust assessment of the target catch population.
+- There is a precautionary harvest strategy and no shark finning. - There are harvest control rules, so if the population drops below sustainable levels, the fishery will reduce its catch. - There is reliable information and the main catch is regularly monitored. - There is a robust assessment of the main catch population.